enamyaovi/ALXprodev-Devops/Advanced_shell/README.md

 ### summaryData-0x03

-Extracts data from files in the `pokemon_data` directory and compiles them into a CSV.
-Also calculates the average height and weight using `awk`.
+Extracts data from JSON files in the `pokemon_data/` directory and compiles them into a CSV file.
+Calculates the average height and weight using `awk` and appends the results to the CSV for quick reference.

 ### batchProcessing-0x04